 Children's needs and views are not consistently sought or taken into consideration when designing the physical environment or when planning experiences and daily routines.

-Children's independence is not supported and they are unable to direct their own play and activities in the way they choose.
-Children are not engaged and motivated enough in their play, compromising progress in their learning and development.
+Children's independence is not supported, and they are unable to direct their own play and activities in the way they choose.
+Children are not engaged and motivated enough in their play, compromising their progress and development.

-Our practice related to caring for resources, including the natural environment, does not take account of sustainability.
+Our practice in the service related to caring for resources, including the natural environment, does not take account of sustainability.
 We provide very few, if any, opportunities for children to learn about sustainability and caring for their natural environment, encouraging poor habits in respect of reducing waste and the impact of our use of natural resources.

 Our provision of play resources and equipment is limited and, in some cases, outdated and inappropriate.
 Children may lack motivation and interest due to the lack of stimulating resources and activity.
-Those available lack breadth and balance and do not sufficiently meet children's development needs or offer challenge and exploration.
+The resources available lack breadth and balance and do not sufficiently meet children's development needs.